 Crome Yellow is a novel published in 1921 by Brave New World author Aldous Huxley .

-Denis Stone, the main character, is vacationing with familiar friends at a house called “Crome” in the village of the same name.
+Denis Stone, the main character, is staying with familiar friends at a house called “Crome” in the village of the same name.

-We take these very simple things for granted in stories–to us, pop stories of romance are very entertaining and simple–and I think many of us would find it distasteful to consider that we are being observed like domesticated animals and manipulated in a clinical way (via entertainment for example) by other classes of society who are counting the number of children we produce.
+We take these very simple things in stories for granted.
+To us, pop stories of romance are very entertaining–and I think many of us would find it distasteful to consider the idea that we are being observed like domesticated animals and manipulated in a clinical way–via entertainment–by other classes of society who are counting the number of children we produce.
 [See McLuhan’s comment on reading and propaganda: 4] [See examples from Peanuts: 5]

 Chapter 5: The residents are gathered round looking at a sow nurse her fourteen young.
 Henry Wimbush wants to slaughter the other one who had only five and also the boar who was getting old.
 Anne thought it was cruel, but Mr. Scogan praises the practicality of it.
-He compares the farm to a model of sound government, and so we get an idea of the line of thought Huxley encountered in his circles [Ref.
-Bertrand Russell]:
+He compares the farm to a model of sound government, and so we get an idea of the line of thought Huxley encountered in his circles:

 Make them breed, make them work, and when they’re past . . . , slaughter them.

-The character Gombauld, who Denis sees as a rival, speaks up in favor of everyone having as many children as possible:
+The character Gombauld, who Denis sees as a rival for Anne’s affections, speaks up in favor of everyone having as many children as possible:

 Lots of life: that’s what we want. . . .